 At this stage what you are doing is Making a Claim (not a Small Claim, just a Claim), you probably want it to be a small claim because of the simplicity and informality of the Small Claims Track processing, but there is no way to select Small Claim on the MCOL website.
 If however your Claim is for £10,000 or less, and the dispute is ~straightforward, e.g. no expert witnesses, no complex legal argument, etc. then it will be allocated (by a Judge) to the Small Claims Track.
 You can't choose the Small Claims Track for your Claim, a Judge makes that decision based on the amount you are claiming and the complexity of your Claim.

 You'll have to pay a fee at this point to start your MCOL Claim, so have your Credit Card ready.
-It is slightly cheaper to use MCOL to claim, compared to sending hardcopy forms to your local Court, but the fee - which is on a sliding scale depending on how much you claim for - will still likely be at the thick end of £100.
+It is slightly cheaper to use MCOL to claim, compared to sending a hardcopy (N1) form to your local Court, but the fee - which is on a sliding scale depending on how much you claim for - will still likely be at the thick end of £100.
 Court fees are detailed in form EX50 on the HMcourts website, as with everything on the HMCourts site, EX50 deals with all possible Court Case scenarios and it takes some time to plough through.
 Search for 'Starting your Claim' within the EX50 form to see the appropriate fee for your Claim.

 Submitting your Claim